 Occupation of Holy Cross Church, King's Cross 1982

-The occupation marked the beginning of the modern sex workers’ rights movement.
+Together they mark the beginning of the modern sex workers’ rights movement.

 OCCUPATION FOOTAGE